Impact of dispersal on the stability of metapopulations: Conclusions

+Though general, our model is not suited to represent phenomenons such as dispersal delays that can be significant in nature and have been shown to stabilize metapopulations \citep{Neubert2001,Klepac2007}.
+Time lags can also occur inside patches, where delays between settlement of juveniles and recruitment of new juveniles have been shown to destabilize open populations \citep{BenceNisbet1989}.
+Furthermore, we describe local dynamics as scalars, while local populations might have a more detailed structure, especially in age.
+The interaction between age structure and spatial structure has been shown to influence metapopulation stability, as dispersal rates may vary among age classes \citep{Hastings1992,Castro2006}.
+As \citet{Castro2006} pointed out, this effect is however dependent on conditions outside which our conclusions remain valid.

+These results are based on a deterministic general model, although dispersal can be viewed as a highly stochastic process \citep{Abbott2011}.
+In particular, the dynamics of metapopulations are subject to both environmental and demographic stochasticity \citep{Hanski1991}.
+These two types of stochasticities create spatial heterogeneities that have been argued to favor the evolution of dispersal \citep{CohenLevin1991,Cadet2003}.
+In addition to making the analysis tractable, a deterministic specification is however relevant for large metapopulations where local fluctuations can be ignored.

-In this paper, we showed that dispersal can impact metapopulation stability through various dispersal behaviors, and that the effect of these behaviors on stability crucially depends on the local within-patches dynamics of the metapopulation.
-We also suggested that in more realistic heterogeneous metapopulations, dispersal can yield an effect on stability through the sole topology of the metapopulation network.
-Further work could be done to elucidate the precise spatial patterns enabling a stabilizing dispersal, in relation to within- and between-patches dynamics.
+In summary, we showed that dispersal can impact metapopulation stability through various dispersal behaviors, and that the effect of these behaviors on stability depends on the local within-patch dynamics of the metapopulation (as stressed in \citet{Amarasekare1998}).
+We also showed that in more realistic heterogeneous metapopulations, already density-independent dispersal can affect stability.
+We hope that the general analysis presented here can in the future form the basis of a more comprehensive classification of the effects of dispersal on metapopulation and metacommunity dynamics.